PengPai88/NewsAI/README.md

 | 40 | Save favorite news | As a user, I want to save news so I can read them later. | 6 |
 | 50 | Search for news | As a user, I want to search for specific news quickly. | 6 |

+Initial estimates are intentionally conservative because requirements and implementation complexity may change during development.

 ## Practical 2 - User Interview & Requirements

 We interviewed 3 target users to gather requirements for NewsAI.